pydio/cells/tools/docker/README.md

 You can find below samples of relevant docker-compose directive to achieve these use cases.

-We also provide 3 sample docker compose configuration as example that are working out-of-the-box, if you only provide your public IP / valid domain name, see `compose` sub directory.
+We also provide a few sample docker compose configuration as examples that are working out-of-the-box, if you only provide your public IP / valid domain name, see `compose` sub directory.

 ## Sample config for the Pydio Cells internal main gateway